padnom/goat-cali/resources/readme.md

 Updated FellowshipOfTheRingServiceTests to remove hasMembers parameter.
 Enhanced readme.md with new class and method documentation.
 Updated solution settings for code inspection highlighting.

+### Step 6

+Important: I should added a Golden Test for the program.cs In order to be sure that the program.cs is working as expected.

+feat: update FellowshipOfTheRingService
+Added unit tests for FellowshipOfTheRingService in ProgramTest.cs.